SystemsApproach/ops/intro.rst

 * Aether augments this edge cloud with 5G-Connectivity-as-a-Service, giving us a service that must be operationalized (in addition to the underlying cloud).
-The end result is that Aether provides managed Platform-as-a-Service (PaaS).
+The end result is that Aether provides a managed Platform-as-a-Service (PaaS).

 * Aether is built entirely from open source components.
 The only thing